John quit sugar three years ago when we first started the 8-Week Program. Six months later he contacted us to say it changed his life.

 I used to drink a lot of soft drink, energy drinks, iced tea, chocolate milk, iced coffee, etc, etc, etc. I tried green tea, but I hated it unless it had 2 teaspoons of sugar.
 But I was sick of feeling overweight, sick, having bad skin (acne since early adolescent), high blood pressure and depression.
 So I gave myself a good talking to and developed willpower that I didn’t think I had.
 I just went cold turkey.
 I stopped the cappuccinos, made myself love green tea with no sugar, stopped the soft drinks, energy drinks, iced teas, just to see if I could do it.

-I started losing weight, averaging 1kg a week.
+But then I started losing weight.
+Averaging 1kg a week!